Kiril Manolov: Life and career

 Manolov sang as a soloist for the National Opera and Ballet of Bulgaria for several years and went on to become a regular guest soloist at the Croatian National Theatres in Zagreb and Split.
 He has since returned several times to the National Opera in Sofia, including performances as Amonasro in Aida (2012) and the title role in Nabucco (2011).
-Since 2010 he has been a regular soloist at the Hessisches Staatstheater Wiesbaden, appearing as Miller in Luisa Miller and in the title roles of Il barbiere di Siviglia, Simon Boccanegra,"Falstaff" and Don Pasquale amongst others.
+Since 2010 he has been a regular soloist at the Hessisches Staatstheater Wiesbaden, appearing as Miller in Luisa Miller and in the title roles of Il barbiere di Siviglia, Simon Boccanegra, Falstaff and Don Pasquale amongst others.

 Sir John Falstaff in Verdi's Falstaff has been one of Manolov's signature roles.
 He sang the role for his house debuts at the Hamburg Staatsoper (2010), the Hungarian State Opera (2013), and the Deutsche Oper Berlin (2014).
 It was also the role in which he made his Italian debut at the Ravenna Festival in 2013.
 The Ravenna production with Manolov as Falstaff, subsequently toured to Ferrara and other Italian cities and was revived at Ravenna in July 2015, conducted by Riccardo Muti, who brought the production and singers to Spain for performances at Oviedo's Teatro Campoamor later that month.

+In 2016 Manolov sang Michele in Il tabarro and the title role in Gianni Schicchi in Puccini's Il trittico at the Teatro dell'Opera di Roma, conducted by Daniele Rustioni.
+He also appeared as Amonasro in Aida at Opéra de Montréal, conducted by Paul Nadler.
+In 2017 he sang the title role in Rigoletto at the Savonlinna Opera Festival, conducted by Philippe Auguin, and also the role of Simon Boccanegra in the productions of Verdi's Simon Boccanegra at Opera Ballet Vlaanderen and in Piacenza/Ravenna.
+In 2018 he sang his signature role Falstaff at the Teatro de la Maestranza in Seville, conducted by Pedro Halffter, and in 2019 he appeared as Count di Luna in Il trovatore at the Sofia Opera, conducted by Laurent Campellone.
+In 2020 he sang the title role in the new production of Macbeth at the Varna Summer International Music Festival, conducted by Nayden Todorov and with Alexandrina Pendatchanska as Lady Macbeth.
+In 2023 he performed again Macbeth on a tour with Pfalztheater Kaiserslautern in Germany.
+His Verdi-focused album Tutto Verdi, with the Bulgarian National Radio Symphony Orchestra conducted by Pavel Baleff, was released in 2025.